Benefits of Using beef-tallow-for-cooking

 • Instructions:

-2. In a large bowl, toss the mixed vegetables with melted beef tallow, salt, pepper, garlic powder, and thyme.
+• In a large bowl, place the mixed vegetables and toss them with melted beef tallow, salt, pepper, garlic powder, and thyme.

-3. Spread the vegetables evenly on a baking sheet.
+• Place the vegetables in a single layer on a baking sheet.

-4. Roast for 25-30 minutes, or until they are tender and browned, stirring halfway through.
+• Roast for 25 to 30 minutes, or until they are tender and browned, tossing halfway through.

 Beef Tallow Fried Chicken

-Crispy on the outside and juicy inside, this fried chicken recipe will surprise you with its flavor.
+Golden crispy on the outside, juicy inside this fried chicken recipe will crushed you with flavor.

 • 4 chicken thighs, skin-on